datarobot/datarobot-user-models/public_dropin_notebook_environments/python38_snowflake_notebook/README.md

 ## Supported Libraries

-This environment has been built for Python 3.8 with the Snowflake Python Connector, Snowpark, and other dependencies and packages.
+This environment has been built for Python 3.8 with the Snowflake Python Connector, Snowpark, and includes commonly used OSS machine learning and data science libraries.
 For specific version information, see [requirements](requirements.txt).

 ## Instructions